opencog/atomspace/README.md

 * Large, bulky, heavy-weight.

 By contrast, Values, and valuations in general, are:
-* A way of holding on to rapidly-changing data, includng streaming data.
+* A way of holding on to rapidly-changing data, including streaming data.
 * Hold "truth values" and "probabilities", which change over time as new evidence is accumulated.
 * Provide a per-Atom key-value store (noSQL database).